Understand the Treatment Cost of Tuberculosis

 Signs and Symptoms of Tuberculosis

-Some of the early signs of tuberculosis are:
+Some early signs of tuberculosis are:

 - Cough that lasts more than 3 weeks, especially if there is mucus or blood while coughing.